Information for Feinberg

 Clinical Care Information

-For more information, go to the COVID-19 MD Student Resources section of the MD Education program site.
+- See the COVID-19 MD Student Resources section of the MD Education program website

 - All McGaw residency and fellowship programs are continuing clinical activities with schedules determined by the program director and department chairs.

 Other Degree Programs

 - Physician Assistant, Physical Therapy, Orthotics, and Clinical Genetics education programs will resume in-person programming for the 2021-22 academic year.

 - PhD and master’s degree students should consult their program websites for information specific to their curriculum.
 Northwestern University intends to be in-person for fall 2021.

 Research Guidance for Feinberg